Hey there! Planning a trip to a new city? Worried about staying safe?

 Do Daytime

-It's also safer to drive in the daytime when visibility is better and wildlife is less active.
+Driving in the daytime is safer too.
+Visibility is better, and wildlife is less active.

 - Stay together.
 Pairs and groups are safer than single travelers after dark.